The future of Ethereum looks bright

 “Can they agree?
 No. You have gridlock,” he said.

-“Part of the reason is that the Ethereum comminity early on [continued] to promote the idea of the Ethereum roadmap,” he said.
+“Part of the reason is that the Ethereum community early on [continued] to promote the idea of the Ethereum roadmap,” he said.
 “I feel that the roadmap is part of the social contract.”

 “People who buy into ethereum buy in knowing that these are the things that people are going to want to push it forward.
 There may be deadlock on what specific path the community should take,” he said.
 But, he noted the roadmap keeps everyone on the same path.
 Given the expansive popularity and reach of the technology, it’s a fascinating bit of team-building that should inform other open source and blockchain projects over time.